 Web textures are also a great way to guide a users’ attention to a specific point on the webpage.
 While this trend looks good and makes your site stand out, keep in mind that overdoing it may look distracting or slow down your page loading times.

-20. Parallax Effects
+20. Scrolling/Parallax Effects

 Parallax refers to when the background of a website seems to move at a much slower pace than the content you’re scrolling through.
 It really is an optical illusion to give the impression that objects in the background are further away.